engin7/todo/README.md

 ## License

-This app is opensource.
+This app is open source.
+If you find a bug please open an issue.
 Feel free to contribute.
-If you find a bug please open an issue.

 Thank you.